chiahaohsutai/AnimatorSwap/resources/CodeReview.md

 ## More Design/Code Strengths and Limitations

-A downside of the code is a small digression that we noticed from the MVC architecture.
+Another small downside of the code that we noticed was a small digression from the MVC architecture.
 The model overstepped its responsibilities in some areas and performed some functionalities that was supposed to be for the view.
 For example, the text view essentially delegates to the model the responsibility of creating the shape motion table and what it looks like and the view just simply displays it.
 The model is supposed to be the keeper of the data, but in this specific case, it was also in charge of creating the visual aspect.